kgiszewski/Machina/README.md

 Requires `-ncdtpa`, and `-udi`
 Optionally `-f`, `-p`

+Migrates Nested Content values to use UDI.

 ### Migrate Content Picker
 `machina-mcp `

 Optionally `-f`, `-p`

+Migrates Content Picker.

 ### Migrate Media Picker
 `machina-mmp`

 Optionally `-f`, `-p`

+Migrates Media Picker.

 ### Migrate MNTP
 `machina-mmntp`

 Optionally `-f`, `-p`

+Migrates MNTP values to UDI.
+At this time only supports `content` and not `media` or `member`.
+If you need to do this, ya might wanna fork this repo and have a go at it.

 ## Args
 `-udi:<media|content>` - Sets whether to use Media or Content for UDI generation.